darkjesusmn/Hytale-Server-Manager/README.md

 A **PowerShell-based GUI** for managing Hytale servers.
 Provides easy server control, real-time logs, RAM allocation, CPU/RAM monitoring, configuration editing, command sending, and more — all in a user-friendly interface.

+fully made by AI LLMs this application was not made at all by a human, just prompts

 ---

 ## Overview